hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     recreated (thus re-running the script) if it is changed.
 This replaces the startup-script metadata key on the created instance and thus the two mechanisms are not allowed to be used simultaneously.

+* `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the VM instance.
+Applicable values are the friendly names of CPU platforms, such as
+`Intel Haswell` or `Intel Skylake`.
+See the complete list [here](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform).
+    **Warning**: Terraform will stop the instance while updating this field.
+Make sure this is acceptable for your instance before changing this value.

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.